Later that

 the refuge of his room.

-Wobbling down the
+Wobbling down

-his knuckles lightly against it.
-He
+rapped his knuckles lightly against it.

-heard muffled noises from inside, and then the door swung open.
+He heard muffled noises from inside, and then the door swung open.

 “Hey, Nicky!”
+Howie

-Howie exclaimed with a grin.
+exclaimed with a grin.
 “Come on in!”

 Nick managed a